 Ingredients of Putrajeevak Beej

-The packet of Patanjali Divya Putrajeevak Beej, contains the seeds of Putrajivak tree (Putranjiva Roxburghii Synonym Drypetes Roxburghii).
-This tree is found growing naturally in moist evergreen forests of Indian subcontinent.
+The packet of Patanjali Divya Putrajeevak Beej contains the seeds of Putrajivak tree (Putranjiva Roxburghii Synonym Drypetes Roxburghii).
+This tree is found growing naturally in moist evergreen forests of the Indian subcontinent.

-Flower: Male flowers, with short stalks, in rounded axillary clusters, female flowers 1-3 in leaf axil.
+Flower: Male flowers, with short stalks, in rounded axillary clusters, female flowers 1-3 in the leaf axil.

 Fruit: Fruits ellipsoid or rounded drupes, white velvety; seed normally one, stone pointed, rugose, very hard.

 Putranjiva roxburghii wall. contains bio constituents viz. β-amyrin, stigmasterol, putrol, putrone, putranjivic acid, putraflavone, amentoflavone, saponins- A, B, C, D. Β-amyrin has anti-inflammatory, antifungal activity.
-It has protective effect against acetaminophen-induced liver injury of mice.
-Stigmasterol has potential anti-osteoarthritic, anti-hypercholesterolemia activity and anti-mutagenic activity.
+It has a protective effect against acetaminophen-induced the liver injury of mice.
+Stigmasterol has potential anti-osteoarthritic, anti-hypercholesterolemia activity, and anti-mutagenic activity.

 Seeds are sweet, acrid, procreant (producing offspring), refringent, conceptive (promotes conception), laxative, anti-inflammatory and diuretic and useful in diseases due to vitiation of Vata and Pitta, syphilis, cold, fever, burning sensation, hyperdipsia (Intense thirst), constipation, inflammations, strangury ( blockage or irritation at the base of the bladder, resulting in severe pain and a strong desire to urinate), azoospermia (no sperm count meaning virtually no sperm in a man’s ejaculate), sterility, swelling, rheumatism, and habitual abortion.